MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nf-acxstreams-acxstreamresumeioactual.md

 ### -param Stream

 A pointer to an existing ACXSTREAM Object.
-An ACXSTREAM Object represents an audio stream created by a circuit.
-The stream is composed of a list of elements created based on the parent circuit’s elements.
 For more information, see [ACX - Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ### -param ObjectTag

-An optional ObjectTag that is a driver-defined value that the framework stores as an identification tag for the ACX driver.
+An optional Tag that is a driver-defined value that the framework includes with diagnostic tracing.

 ### -param Line